 - Graduate assistant (TA/PA/RA) stipend rates may have to be adjusted to the non-dissertator rate, or percent limitations

 - Fees are assessed at the non-dissertator rate

 - Full-time status may change to part-time, possibly affecting loan deferral, visa status, etc.

 If a dissertator wants to pursue a graduate degree or certificate in another area, the dissertator fee status will be discontinued and regular graduate fees will be assessed, with possible consequences listed above.
-Find more information about the tuition and fees for a dissertator and non-dissertator on the Office of the Registrar’s Tuition and Fees webpage.
+Find more information about the tuition and fees for a dissertator and non-dissertator on the Bursar’s Office Tuition and Fees webpage.